opensourcepos/opensourcepos/README.md

 ------------
 Open Source Point of Sale is a web based point of sale system written in the PHP language.
 It uses MySQL as the data storage back-end and has a simple user interface.

-This is vs 3.0.0 and based on Bootstrap 3 using Bootswatch theme Flatly as default.
-This version also contains CodeIgniter 3.0.5.
+Th latest version is the 3.0.0 and it's based on Bootstrap 3 using Bootswatch theme Flatly as default, and CodeIgniter 3.0.6.

 Badges
 ------